sunghunkwag/pegasus-project/README.md

 ---

 ## Current Focus

-- Designing systems capable of meta-cognitive self-modification.
+Designing systems capable of meta-cognitive self-modification.

-- Developing robust verification and translation protocols for non-human-intuitive outputs.
+Developing robust verification and translation protocols for non-human-intuitive outputs.

-- Exploring architectures that minimize human-analogous cognitive biases.
+Exploring architectures that minimize human-analogous cognitive biases.

-By creating a new, more powerful, and non-human framework, we can unlock these solutions—principles and technologies that our current mathematics literally blinds us from seeing.
+By realizing such a framework, we aim to unlock principles and technologies that our current cognitive paradigm literally blinds us from seeing.

-Ultimately, the final goal is to achieve a scientific and technological civilization that transcends human understanding.
+Ultimately, the final goal is to achieve a scientific and technological civilization that transcends the boundaries of human understanding.

 ---